Beatrice Castiglia-Catullo, RN, Dr. h.c.

 The story of the life of Beatrice Castiglia-Catullo (Bea) is the material of great literature.
 The never-ending efforts of this great humanitarian and the unembellished facts of her life are amazing and inspiring.
 R.A.I.N.’s history mirrors Bea’s own journey of faith, love and commitment.

 Bea had always felt a connection to the Franciscans and in 1946, at the age of thirty, she became a Third Order Franciscan.
 Since she has always felt compassion for the sick, elderly and poor, nursing was a likely choice for Bea.
 In 1947, she became a nurse at Westchester Square Hospital, the place she worked for the next 28 years.
 Juggling hospital duties, homemaker responsibilities and the joys of raising her three children - Alberta, Athanasius “Buster”, and Joseph (Richard died at 2 months old), in a three-room apartment became an almost overwhelming task when combined with the care of her husband and mother-in-law, who were both ill.
-Bea promised God she would devote a lifetime of work to others if only she could survive the stresses in her own life.
+Bea promised God she would devote a lifetime of charity work to others if only she could survive the stresses in her own life.
 Bea received a validation of the promise she had made in a dream.
 Strengthened by this, her life work began.

 On her first venture after her promise, Bea helped build a chapel for the Sister Servants of Mary; a stained-glass window of Saint Maria Soledad was made in the chapel in honor of Bea.
 Bea also organized and became the first President of the Parkchester Chapter of Cancer Care, Inc. She also founded and organized the Medical Mission Aid Center at St. Raymond’s parish.